Ecological Hobby Farm in the rolling hills of Northumberland County, Ontario, Canada

 Description

-Tony and Linda are a young senior couple who have spent the last 10 years working and loving the land, growing and raising much of our food using organic and permaculture principles learned through our earlier travels around the world.
-We moved our family from Toronto to the country in 2014 to live a more peaceful and fulfilling lifestyle, closing the gap between field and table.
+Tony and Linda are a young senior couple who have spent the last 11 years working and loving the land, growing and raising much of our food using organic and permaculture principles learned through our earlier travels around the world.
+We moved our family from Toronto to the country to live a more peaceful and fulfilling lifestyle, closing the gap between field and table.
 We had Workawayers for six years, helping us to get our farm up and running.
 Then we took a break as we no longer needed the extra labour.
-We are now moving into another phase of life.
-Our kids are grown up and off on their own adventures.
-We've sold a portion of our property to our tenant vegetable farmers.
-And we've reduced our farming and agri-tourism ventures so that we could do more traveling and visits with our far-flung family.

 Our 80 acre property is a mixture of field, forest, meadow and wetland with a beautiful view of Lake Ontario.
 We have a large "kitchen" vegetable garden which is run as a community cooperative.
-We also raise goats, chickens, and bees, one horse, 3 dogs and 2 cats.
-And Tony bakes and sells his famous "Montreal-style" bagels.
+We also raise goats, chickens, and bees, one horse, 4 dogs and 2 cats.
+Tony bakes and sells his famous "Montreal-style" bagels.
 Our farm has a communal atmosphere with our near neighbours getting together one night a week for dinner and our garden volunteers meeting three mornings a week.
-We host groups for tours, cooking classes and foraging walks.
+We provide tours for on-farm visitors .
 And we also share our property with a forest school and a wilderness therapy program for autistic children.

 We have recently added a new barn to house our animals, a new garage and workshop, and a self-sufficient 2-bedroom apartment above our garage.
 Now that our building projects are complete, we want to focus on cleaning up the remnants of years of accumulated construction materials and old farm equipment and beautify the property.
-We have many unfinished projects and others that haven't been started.
-But we need help!
+Our main focus this year is a one-day environmental-themed festival we are hosting on the farm August 31st.
+We have a large group of volunteers helping with the planning stages but we need extra hands to get the property into shape for the festival.

 When we traveled, we loved working as volunteers side by side with people from all over the world.
 Now that we are hosts we can relive our experiences all over again!
 We like to gather together for some of our meals to cook, share stories and ideas and get to know one another.
 We hope that our volunteers leave us fit and happy and passionate about growing and eating good food!